bman46/SQL-Injection-Lab/readme.md

 7. Complete the lab

 ## Modifications
 Should you need to make a modification to any of the files in this lab, press `ctrl-c` to shutdown the current docker compose session.
 Then you can make your changes and run `docker compose up` to run the lab with your changes.
+You will need to rerun the database setup.